wtclarke/spec2nii/README.md

 `spec2nii text -a AFFINE_FILE -i imaging_freq -b bandwidth FILE`

 ### Other functions
 Anonymise the NIfTI-MRS file.
 All standard-defined keys marked as sensitive will be removed.
 User defined parameters marked as `private_` will also be removed.
 Use the `-v` flag to view the removed header keys.
+The `-r` argument may be used (repeatedly) to remove additional keys from the header extension manually.
 `spec2nii anon FILE`

 Dump the NIfTI headers and header extension to Stdout.